The Paddock Project

 When would I be able to see the detailed plans for the gallery?

 Assuming there is an agreement with the Town Council regarding Paddock Garden, detailed plans would be prepared and submitted to West Dorset District Council as part of our planning application.
-We would then hold our own public consultation event where we would display all the plans and invite comments.
+We held our own public consultation events in July and August where we displayed all the plans and invited comments.

 Why would the Tourist Information Centre have to move from the centre of town to the gallery?